Frank A. Walls: Appeals

-In 2017, Walls submitted an appeal in which he argued that his death sentence should be overturned on the grounds that he has an IQ of 72, which would qualify him as borderline mentally-ill.
+In 2017, Walls submitted an appeal in which he argued that his death sentence should be overturned on the grounds that he has an IQ of 72, which would qualify him as borderline intellectually disabled.
 This appeal was rejected in the following year, with Circuit Court Judge William Stone noting that Walls had taken multiple IQ tests in previous years and had scored around 100 IQ for most of them, leading Stone to believe that he intentionally underperformed so he can have a chance of having his sentence reduced on the grounds of intellectual disability.

 In 2021, Okaloosa County Circuit Court Judge William Stone denied Walls's claim that an "intellectual disability" should prevent the state from sentencing him to death, and is subject to appeal at both the state and federal levels, according to Assistant State's Attorney John Molchan.

 In 2023, Walls filed an appeal for post-conviction relief on the grounds that his intellectual disability should be judged by the new laws implemented in the state since his conviction, but this was also denied and his death sentence was upheld.

-Current status
+On December 8, 2025, Walls's attorneys filed a lengthy appeal to the Florida Supreme Court, asking to halt Walls's execution on the basis of intellectual disability, which would violate the Eighth Amendment under cruel and unusual punishment arguments.
+His attorneys pointed to his allegedly subaverage IQ between 72 and 74 and cited Roper v.
+Simmons to argue that it should also apply to Walls, who committed his crimes at the age of 19, saying that his state of mind at the time of the crimes were not different to that of someone below the age of 18.
+The state filed a response, rejecting all points from Walls' defense.

+Death warrant and execution

-Frank Walls is scheduled to be executed on December 18, 2025.
+On November 18, 2025, Florida governor Ron DeSantis signed a death warrant for Walls, scheduling him to be executed on December 18, 2025.

 Walls' crimes left a lasting impact on Okaloosa County, with many residents claiming that he permanently scarred the community.
 Don Vinson, the Chief Investigator at the time when Walls was arrested, claimed that the killer's hometown of Ocean City remains especially affected by him.
 Vinson died in 2022.

+Walls' attorneys filed a last-ditch appeal to the U.S. Supreme Court for a stay of execution on December 15, this appeal was denied.

+On December 18, 2025, Walls was executed by lethal injection at Florida State Prison, and was declared dead at 6:11 p.m.
+Eastern Standard Time.
+His last meal was chicken, steak, baked potato, vegetables, cheesecake, and juice.

+Nearing the end of 2025, Walls was one of 19 Florida death row inmates executed in the United States that same year, which became the highest number of inmates executed in Florida in a single year to date since the nation's 1976 resumption of capital punishment.